anacsousa1/anacsousa1/README.md

 I am a researcher with substantial experience with control strategies, human-robot interface, prosthesis, orthoses, and medical equipment for motor rehabilitation.
 My knowledge focuses on robotics, engineering, programming, and rehabilitation technologies, with developments of practical control architectures and strategies in real-world scenarios by working with engineers and clinicians.

-*   🌍  I'm based in Goald Coast/Australia
+*   🌍  I'm based in Gold Coast/Australia
 *   ✉️  You can contact me at [a.cardosodesousa@griffith.edu.au](mailto:a.cardosodesousa@griffith.edu.au)
 *   🚀  I'm currently working on [Biospine](http://www.linkedin.com/company/project-biospine/mycompany/)
 *   🤝  I'm open to collaborating on projects related to rehabilitation and biomechanics.